kiredroffas/Wordpairs-with-Dynamic-Hashing/README.md

 The assert() function is used where appropriate.

-All error output is printed to stderr, with the program exiting with a zero exit code if no errors occur.
+The program exits with a zero exit code if no errors occur.

 A makefile is included to build the program and clean .o files, with the path of the getWord file requiring modification depending on its filepath.